kcochibili/TinyDB--Android-Shared-Preferences-Turbo/README.md

 **Installation:**
-Just add the TinyDB.java file as a Java Class and you can now use it by examples showed above in your code.
+Just add the TinyDB.java file as a Java Class and you can now use it according to the examples shown above.